 Learn

-Adobe Firefly Standard vs Pro vs Pro Plus vs Premium
+Adobe Firefly Standard vs Pro vs Premium: Credits, Video & All Apps

 Clarify the spend threshold before you commit.
 Use this page when the core product is familiar and the real question is whether to stay free, upgrade, or switch pricing tracks.